NeonDistrict/circle-integration/README.md

 ## Todo

 + ensure all error responses from server are of the same form
-+ json schema validation
 + hash details on backend, client cant be trusted to make their own hashes against themselves.. but we do need to hash card numbers soo?
 + parking cleanup for timeouts
-+ when we send in session ids they should be one way hashed as to not send actual session ids as per circles documentation
 + need to verify notifications via aws docs or else anyone can post in there
 + we will get notifications for refunds and shit that need handling right now they will just park eternally
 + public key encryption of all details on front, then hashing of those on back